 The online application process must be completed for EACH student applying for admission to Upper Columbia Academy.
 Both the student and the parent/guardian will be involved in the application process.
 Information can be entered in one session or over multiple sessions.
 Your information will be saved as you move from page to page within the online application process.
-A non-refundable application fee of \$25 (international student fee is \$125) is required before application is complete.
+A non-refundable application fee of \$25 (\$125 for international students) is required before application is complete.